© Eva Blue

 Thrill seekers can head to MTL Zipline, where you can fly over the Old Port of Montréal!
 Then there's Quick Jump, which offers bungee jumping, and Voiles en voiles, where kids of all ages can explore an aerial course that runs through some majestic ships, like those used by European explorers.
 Rain or shine, SOS Labyrinth invites you to make your way through an exciting indoor maze.
 The Old Port offers tons of activities, like boat tours and quadricycle rentals.
 And if you can convince your spouse to take care of the kids, consider popping into Bota-Bota Spa, located right on the water!

 Château Ramezay is both a museum and historic site in Old Montréal.
-The latest temporary exhibition is Montréal Landscapes – Power Corporation of Canada Artworks Collection, while the permanent exhibition is Life at the Château: Splendour and Misery in New France.
+The latest temporary exhibition is Québec City Landscapes – Power Corporation of Canada Artworks Collection, while the permanent exhibition is Life at the Château: Splendour and Misery in New France.
 And with family admission (up to 3 children) coming in under $25, visiting this historic site is an affordable option.

 Treat your family to a meal at one of your favourite restaurants or try a new spot in the area.
-Be sure to check the province's reopening plan so that you know what's open and what's not.
-This will help you avoid unpleasant surprises, especially since restrictions are subject to change.
-Where to eat?
+So many options, but where to eat?
 Mélisse serves sandwiches, salads, fresh pasta, grilled meats and desserts.
 Un po di piu offers Italian cuisine while Olive et Gourmando has gained a huge following with its simple yet sophisticated menus.
 One bite and you'll know why these establishments are some of the most popular in town.
 Try the memorable pastries at Maison Christian Faure or treat yourself to a full dining experience at Holder, a trendy brasserie.
+While in Old Montréal, keep an eye out for delectable ice cream options or a classic beaver tail.

 Downtown

-Do the kids need something to do on a sweltering day?
-Rediscover the simple joy of wandering through a downtown mall in search of little treasures.
-Going down Sainte-Catherine Street, from east to west, you can duck inside Complexe Desjardins, the Centre Eaton, Place Montréal Trust, Les Cours Mont-Royal and the Alexis Nihon shopping centre, which has a little of everything.
-Try something completely different with an immersive experience that involves powerful visual projections and stunning sound at OASIS immersion at the Palais des Congrès (reservation required).
-Feeling peckish?
-Try the vegan fare at LOV on De la Montagne Street.
-These air-conditioned options will get your teens walking without even realizing it.
+Looking for something cool to do with kids on a sweltering day?
+Rediscover the simple joy of wandering through a downtown mall.
+Going down Sainte-Catherine Street, from east to west, you can duck inside Complexe Desjardins, the Centre EatonPlace Montréal Trust, Les Cours Mont-Royal and the Alexis Nihon shopping centre, which has a little of everything.
+As of July 5, check out Sweet Folie, a playful walk through a zany universe created by powerful visual projections and stunning sound by OASIS immersion .
+You won’t be disappointed!

 Hochelaga-Maisonneuve

 Parc Maisonneuve is located nearby, with bike paths, jogging trails and designated areas for inline skating.
-You can grab an iced coffee or snack at Arhoma on Place Simon-Valois, at Hoche Café on the east side of Pie-IX, at Atomic Café, which is a little further west, or at Hélico Café.
+You can grab an iced coffee or snack at Arhoma on Place Simon-Valois, at Café Canard on the east side of Pie-IX, at Atomic Café, which is a little further west, or at Hélico Café.
 Not far from there, you can practice your swing at the Centre d'exercice de golf driving range.
 Reserve an enclosure, take a class or complete the Golf Municipal de Montréal's 9-hole course to get into this sport, which is enjoying a certain renaissance.

 To escape from the city without too much travel time, head to the Boucherville Islands Park, where there are bike paths, hiking trails, fishing and boats for rent.
 Since there are campgrounds and food options — including ice cream, hooray! — your family is sure to love it.
 Be sure to buy a pass in advance and call ahead to reserve rental equipment.